The cheapest price is not always the cheapest choice

 What to compare

-A good comparison gets much easier when you always check the same few things in the same order.
+A good appliance comparison gets much easier when you always check the same few things in the same order.

 Simple method